Friday, March 5, 2021 / by Laura Lynn

 “The average 30-year fixed-rate mortgage hit a record low over a dozen times in 2020 and the low interest rate environment is projected to continue through this year.
 We expect interest rates to average below 3% through the end of 2021.
 While this is a modest rise from 2020 averages, the recent vote by the Federal Reserve to keep interest rates anchored near zero should keep rates low.”

 As shown in the graph below, Freddie Mac is projecting low rates going forward with a modest rise that’s expected to continue through 2022.Freddie Mac isn’t the only authority forecasting low rates with a slight rise.
-Fannie Mae, The Mortgage Bankers Association (MBA ...
+Fannie Mae, The Mortgage Bankers Association (MBA), and ...